search icon

 What is an EIN?

-EIN stands for ‘Employer Identification Number’.
-The Internal Revenue Service (IRS) assigns this unique, nine-digit number to business entities and uses it for tax identification purposes.
-Basically, an EIN is a Social Security Number (SSN) for a business.
+EIN stands for “Employer Identification Number.”
+The federal Internal Revenue Service (IRS) assigns this unique, nine-digit number to business entities and uses it for tax identification purposes.
+Basically, an EIN is a Social Security number (SSN) for a business structure.

 EIN Format and Assignment

 Prior to 2001, the first two digits corresponded to the geographic area of the business’s home office.
-Due to IRS centralization, beginning in 2001, the first two digits of newly assigned EINs only indicate which IRS campus assigned the EIN.
+Now, however, the first two digits of an EIN only indicate which office assigned your EIN.

-Also known as the Federal Employer Identification Number (FEIN), the EIN is a single, federal identification number.
-Most states also require businesses to obtain a state tax ID number (sometimes referred to as a ‘state identification number’).
+The EIN can also be called a Federal Employer Identification Number (FEIN).
+But no matter whether you call it the EIN or FEIN, an EIN is a single, federal tax identification number.
+Most states also require businesses to obtain a state tax ID number (sometimes referred to as a “state identification number”).

 Additionally, states may assign different state tax ID numbers for different purposes: reporting income tax, sales tax, withholding, unemployment, and insurance.
 To further complicate this, a single business may be required to have separate state tax IDs for each state in which it operates.

-Thankfully, the federal government only requires a single Employer Identification Number.
+Thankfully, the federal government only requires a single Employer Identification Number for a business’s federal taxes.

 Deciding If You Need an EIN